 A mortgage broker is your best step in determining how much you can borrow and how much you need to save to reach your goals.

-The next step is to do some research about the area that you were looking to buy in.
+The next step in buying your first rental property is to do some research about the area that you were looking to buy in.

 Some areas that you can research are: